 The BME doctoral program requires the completion of 63 credits.
 The curriculum allows students to specialize in tracks related to their research area.
 Please view the curriculum and tracks of study for more information.

 The objective of the comprehensive examination is to judge depth and breadth of knowledge in the biomedical engineering field, and to prepare students for writing grant proposals.
-The student must enroll in BME 691 Doctoral Comprehensive Examination for the semester during which they plan to take the comprehensive exam.
-Students are eligible to take the comprehensive exam after completing all core course requirements and track course requirements (see curriculum).
+Students are eligible to take the comprehensive exam when the core and track course requirements are either completed or in-progress (see curriculum).

 The comprehensive exam includes a written and oral component.
 The written component requires the student to demonstrate a comprehensive understanding and synthesis of peer-reviewed literature in their emphasis area, and design a research study to fill this gap.
 The written requirement will follow the formatting requirements of a grant application relevant to the student’s field of interest.
 In the oral component, the student must present their grant proposal to their Supervisory Committee and competently address questions from the committee.

 The dissertation proposal should be presented within one year of satisfactory completion of the comprehensive exam.
-The student must submit a written dissertation proposal to the Supervisory Committee prior to the oral proposal defense.
+The student must submit a written dissertation proposal to the supervisory committee prior to the oral proposal defense.
 The written proposal should describe in sufficient detail the study motivation, proposed methods and scope of work, anticipated scientific impact, timeline, and a plan for obtaining and utilizing the resources necessary to complete the research.
 The oral proposal consists of the student presenting his or her proposed doctoral research and answering questions about the proposal.
-A majority approval of the Supervisory Committee is required to pass the proposal defense.
-If a student fails the oral defense, he or she may be allowed to reinitiate the dissertation proposal once with the approval of the Supervisory Committee.
-Students who fail a second time or do not receive approval to resubmit the proposal will be administratively withdrawn from the program.
-After the student passes both the written and oral portions of the dissertation proposal, the student becomes a Ph.D. candidate.